sparshjain265/compilers/notes/TypeInference.md

 Languages like ML and Haskell infer the type of the expressions from the context.
 We give a quick overview of this algorithm.
-The type inference problem is given an expression with no type annotations, we want to infer the type of the expression.
-If given the expression $e = fun x => x$, the type `int -> int` is a valid type for it and so is `char -> char`.
+The type inference problem is the following: given an expression with no type annotations, we want to infer the type of the expression from the way the different variables are used.
+If given the expression `e = fun x => x`, the type `int -> int` is a valid type for it and so is `char -> char`.
 The ML compiler is smart enough to infer that this expression the polymorphic type `'a -> 'a`.
 In other words, the inference algorithm should infer the *most general possible type*.

 ## The Language